Staying on a Maldives local island (like Maalhos Maldives) is a chance to experience real island life while contributing to the local community.

 On the other hand, most resorts in the Maldives serve up a wide variety of cuisines, air-flown from different corners of the globe, with little care for local ingredients and sustainability.

-Tip: Check out my food adventures in the Maldives and around the world on my food Instagram account @nomadicvegan.
-Inform your accommodation beforehand about your vegan diet, so they can make sure you’re well fed.
+Tip: Inform your accommodation beforehand about your vegan diet, so they can make sure you’re well fed.

 You can explore the Indian Ocean like a real explorer

-Instead of snorkeling and water tours offered by most resorts, staying on a local island meant we’d hitch a ride to snorkel off an uninhabited island when our host at Madi Finolhu was on his way to work.
-On his fishing boat, we’d go to virtually unknown spots in the Indian Ocean to snorkel above the most stunning corals, look for Manta Rays at their cleaning stations, come face-to-face with a black tip shark, observe in fascination a green turtle who would come to the surface every few minutes for a breath of air, and most unexpectedly, spot a large humpback whale presumably migrating via the Maldives – secretly hoping it wouldn’t topple our little boat!
+Instead of snorkeling and water tours offered by most resorts, staying on a Maldives local island meant we’d hitch a ride to snorkel off an uninhabited island when our host at Madi Finolhu was on his way to work.
+On his fishing boat, we’d go to virtually unknown spots in the Indian Ocean to snorkel above the most stunning corals.
+Look for Manta Rays at their cleaning stations.
+Come face-to-face with a black tip shark.
+Observe in fascination a green turtle who would come to the surface every few minutes for a breath of air.
+And most unexpectedly, spot a large humpback whale presumably migrating via the Maldives – secretly hoping it wouldn’t topple our little boat!